 How do I cancel my GoDaddy domain broker?

-You can not take the offer if one is made, however the initial payment is non-refundable so there is no getting that $119.99 back.
+You can decline an offer from the seller, however the initial payment is non-refundable so there is no getting that $119.99 back.

 Is GoDaddy Domain Service Worth It?